mohamed-kabba/homelab-docs/README.md

 **Local LLM starving the host.** Zabbix reported the Ollama VM at 100% CPU.
 The host is CPU-only with no GPU, so inference was compute-bound and the VM was consuming capacity the rest of the estate needed.
-The decision was to shut the service down rather than let a non-essential feature degrade the platform — including the alert-summarising pipeline that depended on it.
+The decision was to shut the service down rather than let a non-essential feature degrade the platform, including the alert-summarising pipeline that depended on it.
 Finding a model small enough to be worth the resources is ongoing.

 **MikroTik hardware failure.** The router failed and had to be replaced.
 I had no